 To think that superposition is just ignorance of a hidden physical state is to misunderstand it, as superposed quantum currents can flow both ways round a superconducting ring at once but physical currents would cancel (Cho, 2000).
 As Young’s experiment shows, the superposed photon really does go through both slits at once.
 Superposition is physically impossible but it is just business as usual in the quantum world.

 Why then don’t the combination states of quantum theory occur physically?
 This isn’t possible because a physical event is a processing restart that occurs at one point.
-Restarting a process stops anything else it is doing and the same is true for a quantum process, so while a photon or ammonia molecule can be in two quantum states at once, it has to restart from one of them.
-Superposed quantum states then never occur physically because a physical event restarts one or the other, not both.
-Even so, we struggle to imagine how one entity can exist in two incompatible states at the same time, as Schrödinger’s cat example illustrates.
+Restarting a computer stops anything else it is doing and the same is true for a quantum process, so while an ammonia molecule can be in two quantum states at once, it can only restart from one of them.
+Superposed quantum states never occur physically because a physical event restarts one or the other, not both.
+Even so, we struggle to imagine how one entity can exist in incompatible ways at the same time, as Schrödinger’s cat illustrates.

 Polarization is the property of a transverse wave that describes its vibration direction, so that light can polarize suggests that it is a wave.
-But if a filter that blocks a ray of polarized light is turned a bit, a few photons get through at full strength, and the filter angle decides how many photons do that.
-Yet turning an obstacle that blocks wave should weaken it as a whole, not let some waves through and others not, which is more how particles behave.
-Light is sometimes like a wave and sometimes like a particle, but why?
+But if a filter that blocks a ray of polarized light is turned a bit, a few photons get through at full strength, and its angle decides how many photons do that.
+Yet turning an obstacle that blocks wave should weaken it as a whole, not let some waves through and others not, which is how particles would behave.
+Why then in this case, does light act like it is made of particles?

 The answer lies in the nature of quantum spin.
-If this spin is real, it should have a:
+If this spin occurs, it will have a:

 a.
 Rotation axis.
 Around which the spin occurs, and a